hangtwenty/presswork/README.md

 presswork/text/text_makers.py                          128      0   100%
 presswork/utils.py                                       9      0   100%
 ----------------------------------------------------------------------------------
-TOTAL                                                  655      3    99%
+TOTAL                                                  654      3    99%
 ```

 (About ~50 lines are excluded from coverage (`# pragma: nocover`).
-If including those, coverage
-is about 92% at time of writing.)
+So with those included it'd be about 92%.)

 ## miscellaneous

 * pretty good support for Unicode and **mixed encodings** too.
 This is very crucial for found text
-* by default, leverages NLTK for tokenization and detokenization.
+* by default, leverages NLTK for tokenization and de-tokenization.
 NLTK is a good tool for this job
-* some

 ### more about the strategies